 2008: The emerald-cut diamond on a pavé band – £3.8M

-In 2008, VB was gifted another emerald-cut, which looks very similar to her 2006 ring, the only difference being that this one weighs slightly more, approximately 15 carats.
+In 2008, Victoria was gifted another emerald-cut, which looks very similar to her 2006 ring, the only difference being that this one weighs slightly more, approximately 15 carats.
 It was designed by Chopard and has a value of around £3,800,000.

 Our experts said: “It’s clear that Victoria is a fan of emerald stones as this is her third one so far.
 When choosing an emerald cut, it can often be more expensive as inclusions are more visible, and you need to choose a higher clarity stone.
 However, this isn’t a problem for the Beckham’s as this stone is of the highest quality, worth around £3,800,000.”